 Your 401(k) Savings and Your Desired Retirement Lifestyle

-How you want to live out your golden years is another huge factor in what your 401(k) savings will need to look like.
+How you want to live out your golden years is another huge factor in how much you’ll need in your 401(k) to retire.
 That’s because retirement has evolved over time to become a more active time of life.
 It’s now viewed as a new beginning in our lives rather than a beginning of our end.
 That shift in mindset has driven the need for additional sources of retirement income.

-If you have a household income of $100,000 when you retire and you use the 80% income benchmark as your goal, you will need $80,000 a year to maintain your lifestyle.
-Assuming your 401(k) savings grow at 8%, you should expect to have up to $80,000 a year in interest income so you can avoid having to touch your principal as much as possible.
+If you have a household income of $100,000 when you retire and you use the 80% income replacement benchmark as your goal, you will need $80,000 a year to maintain your lifestyle.
+If your 401(k) grows at 8%, you could generate $80,000 a year in interest.
+This might reduce the need to dip into your principal.

 How Much Money You Need to Retire vs. How Much You May Have

 As you can see, the average person in the U.S. doesn’t have the recommended amounts in their retirement account by each age milestone.
-If you fall into this category then you may want to speak with a financial advisor to determine how you can get your account balance on track for the retirement plans you have in mind.
-Keep in mind that everyone’s situation is going to be unique so only an expert can help you determine if you’re on track or not.
+If you fall into this category, then you may want to speak with a financial advisor to determine how you can get your account balance on track for the retirement plans you have in mind.
+Everyone’s situation is different but a financial advisor can help you evaluate whether your savings align with your goals.

 Bottom Line

-When figuring out how much money you’ll need in your 401(k), consider all factors.
+When figuring out how much money you’ll need in your 401(k) to retire, consider all factors.
 The most important is where and when you want to retire and what lifestyle you want to live.
 This will cover just about all of your possible expenses.
-However, it might also be smart to plan how many vacations you’ll take so you can account for those too.
+However, it might also be smart to plan how many vacations you’ll take so you can account for those, too.

 It’s important to start saving early in order to plan for retirement.
 This includes contributing as much as you can to your 401(k) each year.
-It’s always a good idea to contribute at least enough money to take advantage of your employer’s maximum matching contribution.
+Try to contribute enough to qualify for your employer’s full matching contribution.

 Tips for Getting Retirement Ready

-• If you’re unsure of what your retirement plans should look like, a financial advisor can help you get things in order and answer all of your questions.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- If you’re unsure of what your retirement plans should look like, a financial advisor can help you get things in order and answer all of your questions.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Youngoldman, ©iStock.com/subodhsathe, ©iStock.com/Sabrina Bracher